Ironwall

 5.3 memory ownership

-Exported wrappers perform copying at the C/Ironwall boundary.
+Exported functions perform copying at the C/Ironwall boundary.

 Rules: